daryldelrosario/daryldelrosario/README.md

     <summary><h3>👣 Daryl's Coding Journey</h3></summary>
 <h4>✨ September 2019</h4>
 <p>
-Working 10-12hr shifts, from 4-6 days a week as a warehouse associate since September 2019.
-The duties were physically taxing, the work days were long, and the work week was never ending.
-My mind, body and soul was aching for a change.
+Started working 10 - 12hr shifts, from 4 - 6 days a week as a warehouse associate.
+The duties were physically taxing, the work-days were long, and the work-weeks were never ending.
+My mind, body and soul were aching for a change.
 So I opted out to join their learning department and train new associates to do what I did.<br>

-Figured I'd put my teaching skillset to use.
-But my soul was asking for me.<br>
+<h2><b><i>"Figured I'd put my teaching skillset to use.
+But my soul was asking for me.</i></b></h2>

 Fortunately, my employer provided resources that allowed us to explore careers outside the warehouse setting.
 And with that I was introduced to the Java Full Stack Bootcamp provided by a company called The Software Guild.
 </p>